Meet Our Officers

 Robin Potts

-Robin is an accountant with 20 years of experience in the nonprofit and public accounting sectors.
-The focus of her career has been to provide meaningful financial data to external clients and internal customers.
-As CFO of Harvesters, she oversees the organization’s finance, accounting, and budgeting functions.
-Robin holds a Bachelor of Science degree in Accounting and is licensed as a CPA.
-She began her career working in the public accounting industry for CBIZ/Mayer Hoffman McCann, a position that was foundational in her training.
-After her tenure there, she began working in the nonprofit sector in Kansas City.
-In her present role in the food banking industry, Robin serves as Chair-Elect on the Feeding America National CFO Steering Committee, a committee which addresses financial matters impacting the nation’s food banks.
+In her present role in the food banking industry, Robin serves on the Feeding America National Financial Leaders Steering Committee, a committee that addresses financial matters impacting the nation’s food banks.
+She is a past chair of this committee.
 Robin is an alumna of the Greater Missouri Leadership Challenge and a member of the American Institute of Certified Public Accountants.
 She has been honored by CBIZ in their Women Transforming Business awards, and she has been recognized by the Kansas City Business Journal as a CFO of the Year.

 Monic Houpe